-- reason for search: lack of information about job availability and the wage paid per job

-- setup

-- look at one unemployed worker

-- receives unemployment benefits

-- intensity of search is not chosen

-- can not look for another job once employed

-- stationary environment

-- question we can ask: which wage is accepted once an offer is made?
+- Pure search has a long tradition - There are many applications to understand unemployment (see e.g. Cahuc and Zylberberg, 2004, ch.
+3) - Basic structure - (as in Pissarides model just seen) - reason for search: lack of information about job availability and the wage paid per job - look at one unemployed worker that receives unemployment benefits - intensity of search is not chosen, worker can not look for another job once employed - stationary environment - Risk-neutral worker obtains job offers at random points in time with a random wage - Question: which wage is accepted once an offer is made?